$\mathfrak{sl}(2)$-type singular fibres of the symplectic and odd orthogonal Hitchin system: Introduction

 \subsection{Singular Hitchin fibres of \texorpdfstring{$\sl(2)$}{sl(2)}-type}

 We introduce and study the class of $\sl(2)$-type Hitchin fibres of the $\Sp(2n,\C)$- and $\SO(2n+1,\C)$-Hitchin system.
-This class of (singular) Hitchin fibres is distinguished by the singularities of the spectral curve, such that for $n=2$ all fibres are of $\sl(2)$-type.
+This class of (singular) Hitchin fibres is distinguished by the singularities of the spectral curve, such that for $n=2$ all fibres are of $\sl(2)$-type (see Definition \ref{def:sl(2)-type_Sp} resp. \ref{def:sl(2)-type_SO} for precise definitions).
 For $\SL(2,\C)$, the singular Hitchin fibres were studied in \cite{Sch98,GO13} using the Beauville-Narasimhan-Ramanan correspondence \cite{BNR89}.
-In \cite{Ho1}, the author developed a more direct approach introducing semi-abelian spectral data for singular fibers of the $\SL(2,\C)$-Hitchin system.
+In \cite{Ho1}, the author developed a more direct approach introducing semi-abelian spectral data.
 These consist of an abelian torsor over the Prym variety of the normalised spectral curve and non-abelian coordinates parametrising local deformations of the Higgs bundle at the singularities of the spectral curve.

 For Hitchin fibres of $\sl(2)$-type the spectral curve $\Sigma$ defines a two-sheeted covering over another Riemann surface $Y$.
 The main result of this work identifies the $\Sp(2n,\C)$- and $\SO(2n+1,\C)$-Hitchin fibres of $\sl(2)$-type with $\SL(2,\C)$- respectively $\PGL(2,\C)$-Hitchin fibres of a moduli space of twisted Higgs bundles on $Y$ (Theorem \ref{Theo:isom:Hitchinfibres} and \ref{theo:so:biholo}).
 This allows to extend the results of \cite{Ho1} to $\sl(2)$-type Hitchin fibres.